Yin Rising: The Return to Balance

 This wasn't seen as unusual.
 It was understood.

-In early forms of shamanism, in ancient rites, in traditions that worked with plant and fungi medicines, there was a recognition that altered states were not something to escape into, but something to learn from.
-A way of accessing a different layer of intelligence.
-One that is intuitive, relational, and deeply connected to the natural world.
+In early forms of shamanism, in ancient rites, and in traditions that worked with plant and mushroom sacraments, there was a recognition that altered states were not something to escape into, but something to learn from.
+A way of accessing a different layer of intelligence and, for some, a deeper relationship with Spirit, nature, and the mystery of being alive.

 When long-held structures begin to loosen, there can be resistance.
 Disorientation.
 A loss of familiar reference points.
 The systems that have created stability do not dissolve without friction.